The Impact of Message Passing in Agent-Based Submodular Maximization: Model

 \subsection{The Greedy Algorithm}

-It is well known that characterizing an optimal allocation $x^\opt(f, (S_i)_i, k)$ is an NP-Hard problem in the number of agents for certain subclasses of submodular functions $f$.
-However, there are very simple algorithms that can attain near optimal behavior for this class of submodular optimization problems.
-One such algorithm, termed the greedy algorithm \cite{fisher1978analysis}, proceeds according to the following rule: each agent $i \in N$ sequentially selects their choice $x_i \in (S_i)^k$ by greedily choosing the action which yields the greatest benefit to the objective $f$, i.e.,
+Although \eqref{eq:prob} is intractable in general, there are simple algorithms that can attain near optimal behavior for this class of submodular optimization problems.
+One such algorithm, termed the \emph{greedy algorithm} \cite{Fisher1978a}, proceeds according to the following rule: each sensor $i$ sequentially selects its choice $x_i \in (S_i)^k$ by ``greedily'' choosing the action which yields the greatest immediate benefit to the objective $f$, i.e.,

-Note that while the greedy algorithm can be implemented in a distributed fashion, there is an implicit informational demand on the system as each agent $i \in N$ must be aware of the choices of all previous agents $j<i$, i.e., $\{x_1, \dots, x_{i-1}\}$.
+While this greedy algorithm can be implemented in a distributed fashion, there is an informational demand on the system, as each sensor $i$ must be aware of the union of the choices of all previous sensors.
+Further, each sensor must also be able to compute the optimal choice as defined in \eqref{eq:choice}.

-In addition to being easy to implement, the greedy algorithm is also high-performing: it is guaranteed to produce a solution $x^{\rm ng}$ which is within 1/2 of the optimal \cite{fisher1978analysis}, i.e., $f(x^{\rm ng}) \geq (1/2) \dot f(x^{\rm opt})$.
-In fact, the greedy algorithm is shown to give the highest performance guarantees possible for any algorithm which runs in polynomial time for some classes of distributed submodular maximization problems \cite{feige1998threshold}.